bulva2/skyrama-private-server/README.md

 - Some quest progress won't save
 - Rare race condition where to_location_id is null
 - Leaving the tutorial early causes bugs.
-- Lucky luggages pop up each time, even when there are no free spins.
 - Inconsistent int usage in JSON data.
 Might cause issues later on when we switch to the database
 - (and a bunch more xD)